bsbenigna/CitiesApiJavaSpringBoot/README.md

 # Distance Calculator API

-API that calculates the distance between two Brazilian cities.
+REST API for calculating the distance between two Brazilian cities.
 Developed in Java using Spring Boot.